 - How is your current credit score?
 In the short term, filing bankruptcy could affect your credit score depending on how low or high it currently is.
 If you are at an 800, filing bankruptcy will hurt your score.
 If you are at a 500, bankruptcy could actually increase your credit score.
 However, even a temporary drop in credit score due to bankruptcy will allow you to rebuild your credit after the bankruptcy is completed.
 This is typically less of an issue for someone who is younger.

 - Do you have a lot of property/assets?
 Younger people generally have fewer assets, but if you do have assets, you need to take into consideration how bankruptcy attorney San Diego California might affect them.
 Having more assets does not mean bankruptcy is not an option, but it is something to evaluate when making the decision.

 Contact an Experienced Bankruptcy Attorney

 If you have examined the factors above, you need to think about how bankruptcy will impact you based on your age.
 When you are younger, you have more time to rebuild your credit, have extra time to get a higher paying job, likely do not have as many assets, and have more time to buy a house.
 Only an experienced San Diego California bankruptcy attorney can help you.

 When deciding what to do, you need to balance the reality of your goals with your debts.
 Delaying the inevitable is never a good way to deal with your problems.
-If you are on the fence about whether bankruptcy is right for you, contact the attorneys at Bankruptcy Law Center and let us help answer your questions.
+If you are on the fence about whether bankruptcy is right for you, contact the attorneys at BLC Law Center and let us help answer your questions.

 (image courtesy of Rod Long)